Golf equipment truths: Do drivers lose their pop?

 Now, while that might be somewhat of an issue for high swing-speed tour players, it’s going to take a lot longer for almost everyone else.
 Honestly, it’s really tough for an Everyday Joe to wear out their driver enough to where it will crack.
 You need to be at least 105 to 110 miles per hour and play A LOT of golf and practice a lot.
 Bottom line is that while drivers do have a shelf life, you’re probably going to buy a new one before your current driver fails on you.
 A 90-mile-per-hour swing speed has nothing to worry about.
 Tour players bust theirs because they’re swinging so fast, plus playing all the time and practicing endlessly.

 This is a question we get a lot.
-Luckily, we both went through a pretty comprehensive clubfitting recently at Club Champion.
+Luckily, we both went through a pretty comprehensive clubfitting recently.
 So here’s our take: There are a lot of truly great fitters out there and those on our 100 Best Clubfitter list are evidence of that.
 So it becomes a bit of a cost-benefit analysis thing, and that’s different for everyone.
 The fact you’re hitting your fitted driver better is personal evidence that fitting works.
 But maybe the improvement you saw isn’t worth the investment to you.
 Or maybe it is.
 That answer can change with the individual.
-One of us was impressed by the thoroughness of the Club Champion process, from a pre-session interview to determine what we were looking for, to the resistance to just fit into irons that went the longest.
+One of us was impressed by the thoroughness of the fitting process, from a pre-session interview to determine what we were looking for, to the resistance to just fit into irons that went the longest.
 The other, meanwhile, was told they basically couldn’t beat his current driver.
 Not many fitters are going to admit that and walk away from a potential sale.
-Also, part of what you’re paying for at a place like Club Champion and some others is the broader extent of club heads and shafts available to be fit into, thus increasing your chances of finding meaningful benefits.
+Also, part of what you’re paying for at a place like Golf Galaxy and some others is the broader extent of club heads and shafts available to be fit into, thus increasing your chances of finding meaningful benefits.
 But yes, we understand the price tag that comes with those benefits might not be for everyone.

 I'm considering buying a new driver (currently have a Titleist 915 D in the bag).
 In your opinion, are we currently in a time when driver technology is substantially better than when my driver was introduced? --@dyckster10